microsoft/MicroHack/03-Azure/01-03-Infrastructure/04_BCDR_Azure_Native/walkthrough/challenge-3/solution.md

 * Set up and enable disaster recovery with Azure Site Recovery and monitor the progress
 * Perform a disaster recovery drill, create recovery plan and run a test failover
-* Run a production failover from EU West to EU East region and Failback again to the EU West region (Source environment) and monitor the progress
+* Run a production failover from Germany West Central to Sweden Central region and failback again from Sweden to Germany.

-## Task 1: Enable replication with Azure Site recovery for the Virtual Machine in the West Europe Region to the North Europe Region
+## Task 1: Enable replication with Azure Site recovery for the Virtual Machine in the Germany West Central Region to the Sweden Central Region

-Navigate to **Recovery Services Vault** in the North Europe (mh-rsv-neu) which we created in the first Challenge.
+Navigate to **Recovery Services Vault** in the Germany West Central (mh-rsv-gwc) which we created in the first Challenge.
 In the **Protected Items**, select **Replicated Items**.
 Then select **Replicate** and from the dropdown list select **Azure virtual machines**.
 The following pan will apprear:

 ![image](./img/mh-ch-screenshot-01.png)